 What are the benefits?

 The first major benefit is picture quality.
 While the current ATSC 1.0 standard caps out at 1080p — and even that is rare to find when it comes to OTA TV — the new standard allows 4K UHD broadcast.
 That’s not all either.
 Other picture quality upgrades, including high dynamic range (HDR), wide color gamut (WCG), and high frame rate (HFR) are all part of the new provision.
-The standard also allows for possible extensions later on, which could allow for additional benefits to picture quality.
+The standard also allows for possible extensions later on, which could allow for additional benefits to picture quality, possibly including 8K resolution.

 ATSC 3.0 also include benefits for reception, meaning you should be able to receive more channels in higher quality without the need for a large antenna.
 Audio quality is increased as well, using Dolby AC-4 instead of AC-3, allowing for broadcasts of up to 7.1.4 channel audio to support object-based sound formats like Dolby Atmos and DTS:X. AC-3 is limited to just 5.1 channel surround.